Revised October 2015

 For injection drug users, clinicians should make referrals for substance use treatment and should prescribe clean syringes and needles and refer to needle-exchange programs.
 New York State’s two syringe access initiatives are the Expanded Syringe Access Demonstration Program and Syringe Exchange Programs.

 Routine HIV testing is an integral component of safe use of PrEP.
 Frequent screening is meant to prevent the development of resistance in PrEP users who become HIV-infected while using PrEP, as well as protect transmission to HIV-negative partners.
-Quarterly testing with an HIV antibody test that is third-generation or higher is recommended (see list of available 3rd and 4th generation HIV tests).
+Quarterly testing with a 4th generation (recommended) or 3rd generation (alternative) HIV screening test is recommended (see list of available 3rd and 4th generation HIV tests).

-HIV testing should also occur whenever patients present with symptoms of acute HIV infection.
-If acute HIV infection is suspected, an HIV serologic screening test should be used in conjunction with a plasma HIV RNA assay; a fourth-generation HIV antigen/antibody combination test is the preferred serologic screening test if available.
-Detection of HIV RNA or antigen in the absence of HIV antibody should be considered a preliminary positive result.
+HIV testing should also occur whenever patients present with symptoms consistent with acute HIV infection.
+If acute HIV infection is suspected, an HIV serologic screening test should be used in conjunction with a plasma HIV RNA assay; a fourth-generation HIV antigen/antibody combination test is the recommended serologic screening test if available.
+Detection of HIV RNA in the absence of serologic evidence of HIV infection should be considered a preliminary positive result.
 More detailed recommendations for testing for acute HIV infection are available (see Diagnosis and Management of Acute HIV Infection).

 The most common side effects of TDF/FTC are headache, abdominal pain, and weight loss; however, these side effects usually resolve or improve after the first month.
 Two weeks after initiation of PrEP, clinicians should follow up either in person or by phone to assess side effects.
 Standard measures, such as antidiarrheal agents, anti-gas medications, and antiemetics, should be used to alleviate gastrointestinal side effects as needed.